History of the Sportster

 One year after the birth of the Sportster, the KH was discontinued.
 After three years, the production of its replacement had increased nearly 40% from the first year.

 Since the early Sportsters, Harley-Davidson has made many changes to the bike including multiple upgrades to its engine.
 The move from an 'Ironhead' engine to the new Evo engine in 1986 was arguably its most radical upgrade.
-This change brought about a choice for Harley riders; a choice between the bike with an 883cc engine or a 1100cc engine - the Sportster's biggest engine yet.
+This change brought about a choice for Harley riders; a choice between the bike with an 883cc or 1100cc engine - the Sportster's biggest engine yet.

 Performance of a Harley-Davidson Sportster

 Famous rider, Cal Rayborn, set the world land speed record at 265.492 mph in 1970 on a bike with a Sportster engine.
-In 1972, he won three out of six races at the Transatlantic Matches Races in 1972 on a Harley-Davidson XR750, also from the Sportster line.
+In 1972, he won three out of six races at the Transatlantic Matches Races on a Harley-Davidson XR750, also from the Sportster line.

 1983 was the year of the XR-1000, a Harley Sportster well-known for its performance and power.
 The Daytona BOTT race in 1983 saw a bike nicknamed 'Lucifer's Hammer' take first place on the podium - it was an XR-1000 built for racing.